Moschofilero and Malagousia offer a very different story to Assyrtiko!….

 So, while you are getting acquainted with Assyrtiko, I suggest that you add a few more grape varieties to your ever-growing bucket list of new varieties to try.
 Moschofilero, Malagousia and Mavrodaphne are my pick to get familiar with before moving on to Nemea, Agiorgitiko, Xinomavro and others.

 The white grape Malagousia offers a much more tropical experience while still retaining floral perfume and a citrus zing.
 It not only produces dry white wines, taking to oak very well, but it can produce sweet, late harvest white wines that are capable of ageing as well.
-Whereas Moschofilero produces more elegantly bodied wines, Malagousia can be rich and fuller in style even without oak and has a powerful intensity.
+Whereas Moschofilero produces more elegantly bodied wines, Malagousia can be rich and fuller in style.
+Malagousia can achieve this even without oak and has a powerful intensity.

 It is a grape that has a history.
 A little like Viognier, it was a variety that became almost extinct.
 Also, like Viognier, now that the Greek winemakers have ‘rediscovered’ the heights that this expressive grape can achieve it has rapidly gained popularity.
 According to New Wines of Greece, this grape is even resilient enough in character it can be matched to asparagus!

 That boisterous personality is not limited to the vineyard.
-Being such a versatile, robust grape, Malagousia is also a good blender and will give grapes such as Assyrtiko a boost in body and fragrance while softening the acid drive.
+Being such a versatile, robust grape, Malagousia is also a good blender.
+It will give grapes such as Assyrtiko a boost in body and fragrance while softening the acid drive.
 This will be part of its attraction for both winemakers and drinkers I am sure.

 Of the trio, Moschofilero, or Moschofilero-Mantinia, is perhaps the prettiest aromatically.
-While no relation to any of the Muscat family of grapes, Moschofilero shares that hedonistically, headily intense floral, sometimes as rich as Turkish Delight, perfume with those better known grapes.
-Interestingly, the grapes are grey-pink colour but are usually used to produce fine white wines, not unlike Gewurztraminer, a grape variety which also can take on those same perfume at its best.
+The grape is no relation to any of the Muscat family of grapes.
+Despite this, Moschofilero shares that hedonistically, headily intense floral, sometimes as rich as Turkish Delight, perfume with those better known grapes.
+Interestingly, the grapes are grey-pink colour.
+However, these are usually used to produce fine white wines.
+It is often said that it is not unlike Gewurztraminer, a grape variety which also can take on those same perfume at its best.

-The Mantinia connection refers to the higher altitude, cooler climate region in the northern central reaches of the Peloponnese, that southern peninsula of the country separated by the Isthmus of Corinth.
-It is this region that has dedicated the majority of its vineyards to the grape and where the grape can reach optimum ripeness before being harvested around October.
+The Mantinia connection refers to the higher altitude, cooler climate region in the northern central reaches of the Peloponnese.
+The Peloponnese region is that southern peninsula of the country separated by the Isthmus of Corinth.
+It is this region that has dedicated the majority of its vineyards to the Moschofilero.
+Here the grape can reach optimum ripeness before being harvested around October.

-The Moschofilero wines that you might find available outside of Greece tend to be dry or off-dry whites however, it is a versatile grape and lends itself to producing white and rosé wines or even sparkling wines.
+The Moschofilero wines that you might find available outside of Greece tend to be dry or off-dry whites.
+Nevertheless, as it is a versatile grape it lends itself to producing white and rosé wines or even sparkling wines.
 To capture those aromas, the grape tends to be fermented and matured in stainless steel.
 It is a wine to drink in its youth to enjoy the freshness of the aromatics.

 When looking for quality producers from Greece, there are some better known producers.
 Gaia wines from Nemea and Santorini, whose wild ferment Assyrtiko is very good drinking and may be the easiest producer to find internationally.